datacarpentry/image-processing/_episodes/02-image-basics.md

 ## Pixels

-It is important to realize that images are stored as rectangular arrays of hundreds, thousands, or millions of discrete "picture elements," otherwise known as *pixels*.
+It is important to realise that images are stored as rectangular arrays of hundreds, thousands, or millions of discrete "picture elements," otherwise known as *pixels*.
 Each pixel can be thought of as a single square point of coloured light.